mhered/bumperbot/Python_code_examples.md

 Summary: 2 packages finished [0.92s]
 ```

-Now activate the workspace so the packages are recognized by sourcing the workspace (only affects current terminal).
+2. activate the workspace so the packages are recognized by sourcing the workspace (only affects current terminal).
 He claims it is good practice to do it from a different terminal to the one we are using to build it (??)

 ```bash
 $ source install/setup.bash